zer0cache/matic-docs/docs/nightfall/introduction/overview.md

 used to select the next [Proposer](../protocol/proposers.md) of the network.
 On the other hand, Challengers monitor the correct operation of the network by raising challenges when an incorrect block is detected and by retaining the stake advanced by the Proposer.

+## Future Proof
+Thanks to the flexibility provided by the Optimistic rollup implementation of Nightfall, it is possible to include new transactions in the future without compromising existing transactions by just defining and registering a new circuit type that implemented the transaction in ZK.

 ## References